You are here

-All human research conducted by the University must be approved by an IRB or granted an exemption by a University IRB (through its members or staff, as specified in the IRB’s standard operating procedures) or the VPR.
-Research that has been reviewed and approved by a University IRB may be subject to further review and disapproval by other review bodies or officials (including the VPR); however, no person or organization may override an IRB’s disapproval determination.
+All human research conducted by the University must be approved by an IRB or granted an exemption as specified in the IRB’s standard operating procedures.
+Research that has been reviewed and approved by a University IRB or external IRB may be subject to further review and disapproval by other review bodies or officials (including the IO); however, no person or organization may override an IRB’s disapproval determination.

 The VPR has issued Standard Practice Guide (SPG) 303.05.
 This document establishes the University policy that all human research, regardless of funding source, will be guided by the ethical principles set forth in the report of the National Commission for the Protection of Human Subjects of Biomedical and Behavioral Research entitled Ethical Principles and Guidelines for the Protection of Human Subjects Research (the "Belmont Report") and will comply with applicable University policies and federal, state, and local laws and regulations.